-This is Warehouse Kawasaki, one of Japan’s most peculiar video game arcades, modelled after Hong Kong’s cyberpunk-esque Kowloon Walled City, an ungoverned and overpopulated slum superstructure that to this day influences aesthetics in cyberpunk and Hong Kong settings.
+This is Warehouse Kawasaki, one of Japan’s most peculiar video game arcades, modelled after Hong Kong’s former Kowloon Walled City, an ungoverned and overpopulated slum superstructure that to this day influences aesthetics in cyberpunk and Hong Kong settings.

 Warehouse Kawasaki opened in 2005 as one of Geo Corporation’s Anata no Warehouse amusement centres, and was renovated in 2009 to its current “Cyber Kowloon Walled City” state with the design handled by Hoshino-Gumi.